matheusggds/markdown-saves/proj-must-have/README.md

 starting with `npm i eslint --save-dev` then `eslint --init` to start your project.

 ### EditorConfig
+...
 ### NPM Scripts
+...
 ### Git Hooks (husky)
+...

+## Project quality
+### Common sense
+Think before creating something, like:
+- Verify variables names
+- Verify if is your code legible, anyone can understand what u doing?
+- Think before and analyse after

+### Semantic variables
+- Use semantic names, variable for a user, use `user`, `userData`, something usefull, not *a* or *b*
+- Simples words, semantic, not a phrase, easy to write and read
+- Use verbs as variables, `getUser`, `getProduct`, `deleteProduct`

+### Methods
+- Methods must be short, if is it to long, divide it
+- Has only one responsability, do one thing
+- Re-usable method, dynamic

+### Dont comment everything on your code
+A good code is the on that without comments you can understand everything it must do.

+### Think a lot about the project
+If u dont worry about your project, how thing gonna run, how your team will do it, you will throw against techinique debts

+### TESTS!
+Fundamental to garantee quality of your project